 Clinical History, Examination and Blood Test Results

-Workshop 5 is a 76-year old gentleman who presented with indolent left hip worsening over 2-years.
+Workshop 5 is a 76-year old gentleman who presented with indolent left hip pain worsening over 2-years.

 He had a background of trauma to the left hip resulting in fracture requiring a left total hip replacement.
 This was a hybrid hip replacement (uncemented stem with a cemented socket).
 He made a good recovery from this procedure.